 Once discs are machined or stamped from low-carbon steel, stainless steel or Inconel (nickel), they are heat treated.
 To remove the heat-treating scale and any rare machining burrs, parts are run through a dry roll-flow finishing machine.
-The system, from Finishing Associates, does not use water.
+The system, from Finishing Associates, LLC, does not use water.
 The process involves the parts, media and air for cooling purposes.
 This eliminates any issues with wastewater treatment, which Rolex had to deal with when using its previous wet tumbling system.

 Rolex has not completely abandoned the old wet tumbling system, however.
 It is still used for large parts that are greater than 4-inches in diameter.
 For example, one part made at Rolex is 10 inches around and weighs 30-40 lb.
 These type parts are put into tumbling or vibratory bowls.
 After the wet process, they have to go into a corncob mixture for drying.
 In addition to the extra step, there is still the environmental waste to worry about.
 “The new system significantly lowered the amount of wastewater we need to treat at the facility,” commented Mr. Iden.
 “It also eliminated the corncob drying process, because there is no water involved.”